Massmart

-Massmart Holdings Limited is a South African company that owns and operates major local retail chains including Game, Makro, Builders Warehouse, and CBW.
-It is the second-largest distributor of consumer goods in Africa, the largest retailer of general merchandise, liquor and home improvement equipment and wholesaler of basic foods.
+Massmart, officially Massmart Holdings Limited, is a South African retail company that owns and operates multiple major local chains, including Game, Makro, Builders Warehouse, and CBW.
+Massmart is the second-largest distributor of consumer goods in Africa, the largest retailer of general merchandise, liquor and home improvement equipment and wholesaler of basic foods.

 As of 31 October 2022, Massmart operated 411 stores in South Africa and 12 other Sub-Saharan countries.
-Its head offices are in the Massmart House in Sunninghill, Johannesburg.

-The company has been owned by Bentonville, Arkansas-based retailer Walmart since 2011.
+The company is headquartered in Sandton, Gauteng, and has been owned by US retail company Walmart since 2011.

 History

 Massmart was founded in 1990, beginning with the acquisition of six Makro stores.
 It was listed on the JSE Limited on 4 July 2000 at R12.50 per share until it was taken private by Walmart in 2022.
-Since its founding, Massmart has grown both organically and by acquisition.
-The firm acquisition history includes: